20 Best Things to Do in Albufeira, Portugal (2025 Guide)

 1 – Visit Praia da Coelha, the most beautiful beach in Albufeira

-Located around 3.7 mi west of Albufeira Old Town, Rabbit Beach is a breathtaking beach surrounded by yellow cliffs and has fine golden sand with seashells and crystal-clear turquoise water.
+Located around 3.7 miles west of Albufeira Old Town, Rabbit Beach is a breathtaking beach surrounded by yellow cliffs and has fine golden sand with seashells and crystal-clear turquoise water.

 This Blue Flag beach has a parking lot, calm water, extraordinary rock formations and very picturesque scenery.
 There are also lifeguards, a restaurant, SUP and beach chairs and umbrellas for hire.

-When visiting Praia da Coelha you can’t miss the opportunity to walk on the trail path along the hilly landscape to find hidden coves and marvel at the beautiful landscape, as it’s one of the best things to do in Albufeira.
+When visiting Praia da Coelha, you can’t miss the opportunity to walk on the trail path along the hilly landscape to find hidden coves and marvel at the beautiful landscape.

 The extraordinary scenery of Praia da Coelha, Albufeira.
 This beach is bordered by yellow cliffs topped with low vegetation and people swimming on its crystalline green water and sunbathing on its amber sand.